hotmeshio/pluck-typescript/README.md

 ```

 ## Data in Motion: Operationalize Your Functions
-Pluck does more than routing function calls.
-Setting the `ttl` to 'infinity' *operationalizes* an ordinary function, converting into a **durable workflow**.
-Your functions will run as part of the Redis-backed operational data layer and can only be removed by calling `flush`.
+Pluck does more than route function calls.
+Setting `ttl` to 'infinity' converts the function into a *durable workflow*.
+Your function will now run as part of the Redis-backed operational data layer (ODL) and can only be removed by calling `flush`.

 ```javascript
 const response = await pluck.flush('greeting', 'jsmith');
 ```

 During this time you can bind transactional *Hooks* to extend your function.
-Hooks are *subroutines* that run as parallel transactions with read and write access to shared function state.
+Hooks are *subordinated-workflows* that run transactionally, with read/write access to shared function state.
 Consider the `greet` function which has been updated to persist the user's email and sign them up for a recurring newsletter (using a **Hook**).

 ```javascript
 functon greet (email: string, user: { first: string}) {